jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

   The semantic repo actually has a [short overview][why-tree-sitter] of why they chose tree-sitter, along with some drawbacks.

-I see a lot of talk about tree-sitter these days.
-And for a lot of projects, it's really nice!
-This is especially true for projects that want to be able to parse a super wide variety of languages with an otherwise uniform API with the least amount of manual work.
-Things like writing a syntax highlighter in an editor, or building something like [ParEdit] for arbitrary languages, or providing best-effort jump-to-definition results.[^approval]
+For a lot of projects, tree-sitter is really nice! _Especially_ for projects where the quality of the parser is less important than the quantity of languages supported.
+For
+example: an editor syntax highlighter.
+It's more important that the editor highlight lots of languages' syntax than it is that every language is highlighted perfectly.
+Another
+example: building something like [ParEdit] for arbitrary languages.
+Or providing jump-to-def that's mostly better than plain-text code search.[^approval] For a lot of these applications it's actually _completely fine_ if there's a flagrant bug in one of the grammars, because the project is still so useful in all the other languages.

 [^approval]:
   Another neat use case, from work: every time a commit is pushed to an approved PR, the approval is dismissed, unless (using tree-sitter) the CI system detects that the parse tree hasn't changed.
 This spares comment and formatting changes the toil of a re-review.

-When those goals are flipped—it has to work for exactly one language, and "best-effort" isn't enough—tree-sitter becomes less attractive.
-As someone who works on language tooling [professionally](https://jez.io/#work) and is lazy, it's kind of disappointing.
-As much as tree-sitter enthusiasts sell it as a magical solution that can free me from having to think about parsers, it's just not been that silver bullet in my experience.

-There are two questions I would pose to anyone curious about using tree-sitter for their
+But when the goals are flipped—it has to work for exactly one language, and the quality of the parser is paramount—tree-sitter becomes less attractive.
+There are two questions I would pose to anyone curious about using tree-sitter for their parser:
-parser:

-1. Is serving autocompletion requests going to be one of your use cases?
+1. Is serving autocompletion requests a key use cases?

+    Serving autocompletion requests requires an unnaturally high parse fidelity, even when the buffer is ridiculed with syntax errors.

-2. How much do you care about custom messages for syntax errors?
+2. How much do you care about crafting custom messages for syntax errors?

-If either or both of these are important, I'd probably recommend rolling your own parser, either using a parser generator or using recursive descent by hand.
-The longer lived your project is, the more these constraints are going to be hard to accomplish in tree-sitter.

-At this point, I should caveat this by saying that I've come to these conclusions having spent far less time with tree-sitter than I have with other parsing techniques, so maybe I only think they're harder than they actually are because I lack a depth of tree-sitter experience.

-When investigating tree-sitter as a replacement for an existing parser, it's been too easy to find parses from tree-sitter that don't look like what I'd expect out of a parser that is meant to handle the kinds of errors programmers write in the real world.

-It's entirely possible that I've just been _really_ unlucky, and that the problems I've found are all fixable with a few bug reports and a little elbow grease.
-But it just seems to me that if I'm going to have to spend time fixing bugs anyways, it may as well be in a parser I've written myself.

-Let me show what I mean.
-Here are some snippets of code that I hope you'll agree represents code someone might write mid-edit, for which you want to both (1) provide autocompletion results for and (2) provide a human-friendly error message for.
-Following the code snippet is the parse result produced by the corresponding tree-sitter grammar for that language.
+    Customizing syntax error messages becomes context-dependent very quickly.
+It's easy to maintain that context when your parser allows running arbitrary code, and hard when the parser is constrained to a declarative DSL.

+If either of these goals are important, I'd recommend rolling your own parser (using the technique of your choice).
+It comes down to flexibility: a tree-sitter grammar, with it's declarative specification, provides a lot of neat features for free (like error recovery), but places a ceiling on possibilities for future improvement.

+Let me show some examples.[^bugs] The snippets of code below are exactly the kinds of programs that people type in their editors, but which tree-sitter doesn't parse well enough.
 You can follow along on the [tree-sitter online playground].

+[^bugs]:
+  It's entirely possible that I've just been _really_ unlucky, and that the problems I've found are all fixable with a few bug reports and a little ingenuity.
+But if it's going to take ingenuity anyways, isn't that the same as writing a parser myself?

 \

-Let's start with a Ruby program:
+Let's start with a Ruby program, alongside its parse result:

 ```ruby
 f = ->(x) {